Skip to main content

 05What is a good profit margin for an ecommerce product?

-It depends on the model.
-Net margins of 8–15% are common but thin; 15–30% is healthy and gives room for ads and returns; 30%+ is excellent.
-Private-label sellers often target 100–200% markup (which is a 50–67% gross margin) to leave room for fees and advertising.
-Whatever you target, anchor on NET margin (after fees), not markup — markup rules of thumb quietly miss once channel fees differ.
+Net margins of 8–15% are common but thin; 15–30% is healthy with room for ads and returns; 30%+ is excellent.
+Private-label sellers often target 100–200% markup (50–67% gross margin).
+Whatever you target, anchor on NET margin (after fees) — markup rules of thumb quietly miss once channel fees differ.

 06What is break-even price and how do I find mine?

-Your break-even price is the lowest price that nets zero profit after fees — below it, every sale loses money.
-The formula is (Cost + Fixed Fees + Shipping) ÷ (1 − Fee Rate).
-On a $10 product with a 15% fee, that's $10 ÷ 0.85 = $11.76.
-This matters most when discounting: a 20%-off promo on a thin price can drop you below break-even and turn a "deal" into a loss on every unit.
-The calculator shows your break-even and your headroom above it.
+Break-even = (Cost + Fixed Fees + Shipping) ÷ (1 − Fee Rate).
+On a product costing 10 with 15% fee: 10 ÷ 0.85 = a price of 11.76.
+A promo can push a thin price below break-even, turning every discounted unit into a loss.
+The calculator shows your break-even and headroom above it.

 07Does this calculator handle per-order fixed fees?

 Yes.
-Flat per-order fees — eBay's ~$0.40, Etsy's $0.20 listing + $0.25 processing, Amazon per-order charges — are added into the price build-up correctly (in the numerator, not multiplied).
-Pick your sales channel to load the typical fixed fee automatically, or enter your own.
-These flat fees are easy to forget and disproportionately hurt low-priced items, so leaving them out makes cheap products look more profitable than they are.
+Flat fees (eBay ~0.40, Etsy 0.20 + 0.25) go in the price formula's numerator.
+Pick your channel to load the typical fixed fee automatically.
+They're easy to forget and disproportionately hurt low-priced items — leaving them out makes cheap products look more profitable than they are.

 08Should I include shipping and sales tax when pricing a product?

-Include shipping you absorb (free-shipping offers) — it's a real cost, and the calculator folds it into the price.
-Do NOT include sales tax, VAT, or GST as a cost: you collect it from the buyer and remit it to the government, so it never belongs to you.
-Building tax into your price inflates it and distorts your margin.
-If you sell in VAT-inclusive markets (EU/UK), set your price excluding VAT here, then add VAT on top for the displayed price.
+Include shipping you absorb — it's a real cost and the calculator folds it into the price.
+Do NOT include sales tax, VAT, or GST: you collect and remit it, it's not your money.
+For VAT-inclusive markets, set the price excluding VAT here, then add VAT on top for display.

 09How do I price the same product across Amazon, Shopify, Etsy and eBay?

 Set one target net margin, then let the fee difference set the price per channel.
-Because each channel's fee is different, the price that nets your target is different on each.
-The calculator's channel selector loads each channel's typical fee, and the multi-channel comparison shows all the prices side by side, so you can keep the same net margin everywhere instead of guessing.
+The channel selector loads each fee; the multi-channel comparison shows all prices side by side.
+Same target, different prices — the only way to hold the same net margin everywhere.

 10How accurate are the channel fee presets and where do they come from?

-The channel presets are composed from the same verified rate data behind our Amazon, Shopify, eBay, Etsy, and Flipkart fee calculators (last verified 2026-05-29), so they stay consistent and update when the underlying rates change.
-They are sensible BLENDED defaults (e.g. Amazon ~15% referral, eBay ~13.6% FVF + $0.40, Etsy 6.5% + 3% processing, Shopify 2.9%).
-Your exact rate varies by category, country, and payment method — so the fee is always shown back to you and fully overridable.
+Presets come from the same rate data behind our Amazon, Shopify, eBay, Etsy, and Flipkart calculators (last verified 2026-05-29).
+Blended defaults: Amazon ~15%, eBay ~13.6%, Etsy ~9.5%, Shopify 2.9%.
+Your exact rate varies by category and country — so the fee is always shown back to you and overridable.

 11Can I use this for cost-plus or wholesale pricing?